santhoshreddyfb/DVT-Wireless-HCL/README.md

+# DVT-Automation-HCL
+Used for Spurious Emissions of LTE, WIFI/BLUEETOOTH  techanologies
-# DVT-Wireless-HCL
+# some change commited
-DVT automation for spurious emissions of different technologies LTE/WIFI/Bluetooth